Dmitri-Sintsov/django-jinja-knockout/docs/datatables.rst

     ) }}

 This way grid will have custom list of club members according to ``club_id`` view kwarg value.

+* Version 2.0 has the improved support for automatic filling of related grid ``pageRouteKwargs`` values from the current grid view via `pageRouteKwargsKeys`_.
+See `pageRouteKwargsKeys example`_.

 .. highlight:: python